ale94mleon/BindFlow/docs/source/installation.md

 ## Documentation dependencies

-This project has an [Sphinx](https://www.sphinx-doc.org/en/master/) documentation that can be built and accessed locally.
+This online [Sphinx](https://www.sphinx-doc.org/en/master/) documentation can also be built and accessed locally.

 ````{admonition} requirements_doc.txt
 :class: tip